 Which buildings are affected?

-Buildings that are required to be assessed must meet all four of these criteria:
+Buildings that are required to be registered must meet all four of these criteria:

 - Privately-owned (not owned by the State, Commonwealth or another State)